Angel-G-Soto/INEL4206_finalProject_Group1-0-OLD/documentation/docs.md

 ## Introduction
 The goal we are trying to achieve with this project is simple.
 We seek to answer an intriguing question: “Is the A/C ON?”.
 In our modern times, most households, offices, and academic environments use air conditioning to provide a comfortable area for daily activities.
 Due to our human nature, we tend to forget certain things, including if our conditioner is currently running.
 This could provoke an increase in electrical consumption and pollute the environment if kept running.
 In addition, there is also the possibility of not having the appropriate temperature in a certain area if the conditioner is OFF.
 Therefore, we intend on creating a device that is capable of reporting the temperature of the room, via a voice command, and storing the temperature values in the cloud.
 The latter would allow the user to access the stored values through the cloud.
 In this manner, people would be able to monitor their equipment and use it efficiently.

-Logical View Architecture
+## Logical View Architecture
 This system consists of an ESP32 device that will be equipped with a temperature sensor and a proximity sensor.
 Both devices will be set around the room to send measurements to the central computer in the cloud.
 This would be used to provide the necessary information to the user.
 The system will include a communication interface between the ESP32 and the computer, an interface for voice commands, and another interface for the application.
 Some of the interactions that will occur between the system are:
-The computer will process and store data
+* The computer will process and store data.
-The application will retrieve data from the computer Siri (voice assistant) Will receive a voice command and help the user obtain the required information.
+* The application will retrieve data from the computer.
+* Siri (voice assistant) will receive a voice command and help the user obtain the required information.

 ## Process View Architecture
 The ESP32 will continuously collect information like the temperature of the room and sensor measurements for people in the room.
 This information will be sent to the computer.
 The computer will filter and compute the data to generate the requested measurements.
 This information will be stored in the cloud.
 When the voice command is given, the data will be retrieved from the cloud and Siri will show the information to the user.